 First, you may be asking yourself, “How can an attorney be my friend?”
 A valid question.
 Second, you may be thinking of the stigma that can be associated with having an attorney.
 However, an attorney’s job is to protect you and your rights, as well as your business.
 The road of business law is long and sometimes confusing.
 What contracts should you sign?
 What’s in this contract?
 What’s a partnership agreement?
 What’s an LLC?
 All of these questions are common and important.
 That’s where an attorney comes in.

-Here in San Antonio growth is booming, yet we still feel like a small town where everybody knows everybody, and sealing a deal on a handshake is the business norm.
+Here in Texas, growth is booming, yet we still feel like sealing a deal on a handshake is the business norm.
 Many new businesses are starting up.
 More construction projects are up for bid and there is so much work happening it can be hard to keep up.

 If you decide to branch out and start your own business or already have a business, it’s extremely beneficial to sit down with an attorney to ensure you and your business are protected.
 An attorney can work with you to prepare business formation documents for you to file and finally start your business.
 They can create an employment handbook, credit applications, partnership agreements, and much more; all tailored for your long-term protection.